 Key Takeaways

-- Map zones for washing, drying, folding, and storage to create a seamless laundry-utility workflow within the bathroom.
+- Map out those zones for washing, drying, folding, and storage to create a seamless laundry-utility workflow right there in your bathroom.
+This is about making chores less of a chore, more of a smooth operation.

-- Conceal laundry tasks with concealed hampers, alcoves for supplies, and unified cabinetry to maintain sight lines.
+- Hide away those laundry tasks with concealed hampers, clever alcoves for supplies, and unified cabinetry to keep everything looking sharp.
+Out of sight, out of mind, right?

-- Employ architectural lighting and calming finishes to balance function with a retreat-like, relaxing bathroom ambiance.
+- Employ smart lighting and calming finishes to balance out all that function with a relaxing, spa-like bathroom vibe.
+Because even laundry day deserves a little serenity.

 Smart Layouts for a Seamless Laundry-Utility Blend